ccarlan98/Academic-Portfolio/README.md

-This portfolio showcases a comprehensive collection of data science and analytics projects, covering the entire data pipeline and advanced analytical techniques.
+This portfolio showcases a comprehensive collection of data science and analytics projects which were completed during my graduate studies, covering the entire data pipeline and advanced analytical techniques.
 Each folder represents a key step or methodology, including:

   1. Data Acquisition & Cleaning: Methods to gather and preprocess raw data for analysis.